berndklug1107/complete-smart-home-solution/README.md

 -  41 power circuits (mostly light, also power outlets, garage door opener, ventilator, heating system) with “4/8/16 Channel I2C Electromagnetic Relay Modules” from Krida Electronics.
 8 light circuits can be dimmed.
 Therefore I use I2C mosfet Trailing Edge AC Dimmer from Krida.
 In case of dimming the relays work as power supplies for the dimmer (as you see in yaml files).
 There is no custom component or other integration for this dimmer in esphome or hassio.
 You find the software under components/i2c_dimmer.
 Dimming either by the amount of time pressing the associated momentary switch or by hassio app.
 As the dimming process control takes place on the esp where dimmer is connected to the binary_sensors on other esp use a central dimming script (dimm_script0x) which is activated by mqtt payloads “pressed” and “released” to access the monochromatic_light on dimmer espx.
 Generally communication for light switching among the esps works with mqtt (since mqtt has native support for toggle, turn_on, press ..), you can also use esphome-API.
 In my case one light circuit contains from 2 to 8 light bulbs, sometimes spread over big area, then these 8 dimming AC lines produce electrical noise which can influence the binary_sensors.

 - 21 covers/blinders: 13 from Selve, 8 from Warema.
 For Selve you need the Selve RF-USB gateway (866 MHz) which will be plugged into your hassio server usb port (there are also other variants).
 Integration you find on github or HACS.
-For warema you need the 433 Mhz RF-Link Gateway and find it on www.nodo-shop.nl.
+For warema you need the 433 Mhz RF-Link Gateway and find it on nodo-shop.nl.
 Apart from Warema you can use more or less every 433MHz device  (except garage-door opener) with that gateway, even sensors like TFA Dostmann climate sensors.
 Hassio integration available.
 The tubular motors of covers in operation also cause terrible electrical interference.
 Use interference filters or 100nF caps as close as possible to the AC connection of motor.

 - 4 media player: 2 NAD C338, 1 NAD T758, 1 Pioneer LX304.
 Hassio integrations (BluOS, Google Chromecast or DLNA renderer) available, best results with BluOS devices which also  support playlists out of Home Assistant, and more features like media_next_track (e.g. from esphome)

 - 1 garage door opener: esphome button with id: garage_tor on esp32-02 will be pressed for 0.3s which opens/closes the garage door.
 This button uses GPIO output platform switching i2c-relay05/pin0.
 As the door is opened the reed relay (image → reed01, reed02) mounted on garage door will be closed and indicates this state in kitchen using the state LED with id: led_02 on esp32-05.

-#
 Due to several, unavoidable electrical interference the big challenge is the wiring of binary_sensors (=existing light/momentary switches), relay-boards, sensors (in my case 18 DHT22, 56 DS18B20 (for heating system), PIR ... binary_sensors are connected to I2C I/O expansion boards MCP23017 which offer 16 in/outputs, I2C Relay-boards use PCF8574/75 for I2C communication, both connected to I2c master (=esp32).